tzangms/django-bootstrap-form/docs/install.rst

     {{ form|bootstrap }}

+    # Optionally set the nº of columns
+    {{ form|bootstrap:"3" }}

-    # or use with individual field
+    # Or use with individual field
     {{ form.<field name>|bootstrap }} - To output individual fields

     # For horizontal forms
     {{ form|bootstrap_horizontal }}

     # Or with custom size (default is 'col-lg-2 col-sm-2')
     {{ form|bootstrap_horizontal:'col-lg-4' }}

 CHANGELOG
 ---------

+- 2017-3-13:

+  Add support to set the nº of columns

 - 2013-8-27: